 And if All Else Fails… Count on Bugfender!

-Developers Guide: 5 Reasons Your App Crashes and How to develop a Fix to Them
+Developers Guide: 5 Reasons Your App Crashes and How to Fix Them

-Amazingly, the authors found that nearly $300 million was at stake.
+Amazingly, the authors found that nearly $300 million were at stake.
 And that’s just one country, on one day of the year.

-But how do we keep our apps working, and prevent those hugely damaging outages?
-Well at Bugfender we’re passionate about helping developers around the world make their applications as reliable as possible, so we’ve compiled a number of common reasons why apps crash – with hacks to help you fix them.
+At Bugfender we’re passionate about helping developers to make their applications as reliable as possible.
+We’ve compiled a number of common reasons why apps crash – with hacks to help you rectify them.

 Some developers design and build their app to behave like Mariah Carey or Cristiano Ronaldo.
 Their apps behave like little digital divas, hogging all the phone’s attention – and draining its resources.